orchardstreet/readline_custom/README.md

 Readline_custom ignores and removes overflow when present, asking the user to enter again.

-The function only allows characters a-z (can be changed easily), and doesn't accept null bytes as part of a user response string
+The function only allows characters a-z (can be changed easily), and doesn't accept null characters as part of a user response string

 #### signed char prompt_quit(char *prompt)

 This is a quit prompt that readline_custom uses, but you can use it directly easily

-'prompt' should be a null terminated prompt string, eg ("Do you want to quit: ")
+'prompt' should be a null-character-terminated prompt string, eg ("Do you want to quit: ")

 The function loops until a user enters ctl+d, 'yes', 'y', 'n' or 'no', and returns an exit code as appropriate